Martingale Representation in the Enlargement of the Filtration Generated by a Point Process: Introduction

 The present paper has the following structure.
-In Section \ref{sec:bas}, we recall some basics on point processes, martingale theory and progressive enlargement of filtrations which are needed in this work.
+In Section \ref{sec:bas}, we recall some basics on point processes, martingale theory and progressive enlargement of filtrations.
 In Section \ref{sec:PRP}, we establish the main results of the present paper, Theorem \ref{thm:wrp.srp} below, about the propagation of the WRP and the PRP.
 Section \ref{subs:orth} is devoted to the study of the orthogonality of the fundamental martingales which are used for the martingale representation in $\Gbb$.
-In particular, as a consequence of Theorem \ref{thm:wrp.srp}, we generalize the results obtained in \cite{CT16} on the martingale representation to the case of a non-trivial initial filtration in the context of point processes.
-In the appendix we discuss a lemma which will be useful to study the orthogonality of the involved martingales.
+At the end of Section \ref{subs:orth} (see subsection \ref {subs:ex}) we study the propagation of the PRP in two examples, which, to the best of our knowledge, are new.
+In the Appendix we gather the proofs of some technical results.